 The attorneys with whom we work are not average; they are highly qualified, with strong academic credentials and excellent law firm experience.
-They are not seeking average positions with average firms; they are looking to take their careers to the highest level with top law firms.
+They are not seeking average positions with average firms; they are looking to take their careers to the highest level with a top law firm.
 The positions to which they aspire are highly competitive.
-The firms receive scores of resumes from stellar candidates and are able to be very selective in deciding whom to interview and hire.
-Therefore, a candidate's resume should be as clean and compelling as possible.
+The firms receive scores of resumes from stellar candidates, and are able to be very selective in deciding whom to interview and hire.
+Therefore, a candidate's resume should be as "clean" and compelling as possible.